Construction of a $C^*$-algebraic quantum groupoid from a weak multiplier Hopf algebra: The -algebraic locally compact quantum groupoid

 This definition is similar, but different from that of {\em measured quantum groupoids\/}, in the von Neumann algebra setting \cite{LesSMF}, \cite{EnSMF}.
 The von Neumann algebra setting may be a bit more general, which is rather related to the algebraic framework of multiplier Hopf algebroids \cite{Timm_aqgintegral}.
 There are some subtle differences between the two locally compact frameworks. \end{rem}

-Let us verify the constructions we carried so far, starting from a purely algebraic, weak multiplier Hopf ${}^*$-algebra with a faithful integral (see Definition~\ref{aqgdefn}), without any additional conditions other than the quasi-invariance Assumption (\S\ref{sub4.1}), indeed gives us a $C^*$-algebraic quantum groupoid of separable type, as in Definition~\ref{definitionlcqgroupoid} above.
+Let us re-cap the constructions we carried out so far: Starting from a purely algebraic, weak multiplier Hopf ${}^*$-algebra with a faithful integral (see Definition~\ref{aqgdefn}), without any additional conditions other than the {\em quasi-invariance assumption\/} (see Subsection \S\ref{sub5.3}), we wish to verify that the data indeed gives us a $C^*$-algebraic quantum groupoid of separable type, as in Definition~\ref{definitionlcqgroupoid} above.